 These programs, supported by a $1.5 million grant from San Diego Foundation (SDF), dismantle systemic barriers and provide equitable opportunities for students across San Diego.

-“Our Black InGenius Initiative… [recognizes] the genius in our students that have been moved further and further from opportunity due to the barriers that are embedded within our school,” Dr. White-Smith said at CEEN’s launch event in November.
+“Our Black InGenius Initiative… [recognizes] the genius in our students that have been moved further and further from opportunity due to the barriers that are embedded within our schools,” Dr. White-Smith said at CEEN’s launch event in November.

 CEEN, pronounced “seen,” is housed within the USD School of Leadership and Educational Sciences.
 It celebrates and supports neurodivergent individuals by fostering collaboration, innovation and advocacy through programs and workshops.